fakhrakashif/testrepo/README.md

 # testrepo
 ## editing the file
-it is a maerkdiown fiule in repository
+it is a markdown file in repository